Garlic is a superstar in the kitchen; it can transform a meal with its complex flavor.

 In addition, it may improve blood lipids.
-This meta-analysis (a study of studies) found garlic extract lowered total cholesterol and “bad” LDL cholesterol – the dense particles that trigger hardening of the arteries.
+This meta-analysis (a study of studies) found garlic extract lowered total cholesterol levels and “bad” LDL cholesterol – the dense particles that trigger the hardening of the arteries.

 It appears the organosulfur compounds block cholesterol synthesis in the liver, which is also how statins work.

 While it’s definitely NOT a treatment for high blood pressure or heart disease, this evidence does point to its potential to support heart health.